intel/QATzip/README.md

 * For 7z format, decompression only supports \*.7z archives compressed by qzip.
 * For 7z format, decompression only supports software.
 * For 7z format, the header compression is not supported.
+* Stream APIs do not support deflate_4B compression/decompression now.

 ## Installation Instructions